LGBTQ rights in Malaysia: History

+19th and 20th centuries

 Malaysia retains its criminal ban on sodomy (anal sex or oral sex involving the penis) under Section 377A of the Penal Code, which was enacted in 1871 when it was under British colonial rule (British Malaya).
 It is broadly defined to include both heterosexual and homosexual acts, regardless of the gender of both parties involved, with possible punishments including fines, caning, and prison sentences of up to twenty years.
 Section 377D of the Penal Code also criminalises "act of gross indecency with another person" with up to two years imprisonment, which applies to both males and females since 1989.
 In addition to the secular law, Muslim citizens may also be charged in special Islamic courts, however non-Muslim are not subjected to Islamic law and the Islamic courts have no jurisdiction over non-Muslims, as enshrined in the Federal Constitution of Malaysia.

 There has been some public discussion about reforming the law so as to exempt private, non-commercial sexual acts between consenting adults.
 Some members of the major opposition party have expressed support for such a reform, most notably Latheefa Koya, but this is not the official position of the party.
 No political party or elected member of the Parliament has formally proposed such a reform.

+In 1975, a Malay Muslim transgender woman, Sari Kartina binti Abdul Karim (formerly named Mohd Fauzi bin Abdul Karim), who had undergone a sex reassingment surgery conducted by S.S.
+Ratnam at the Kandang Kerbau Hospital in Singapore back in October 1974, was allowed by the Johor Deputy Mufti Syed Alwee Abdullah to marry her husband Abdul Razak Othman in Johor Bahru and have their marriage recognised under sharia law.
+She also successfully changed her identity card with the National Registration Department, which recognised her as a female.
+Sari Kartina is considered to be the first ever transgender Malay and Muslim to be allowed to marry under the sharia law in Malaysia.

+In 1982, the National Fatwa Committee issued a fatwa (religious edict) banning Muslims from undergoing sexual reassingment surgery, unless one is an intersex person.
+The fatwa reiterated that a person's sex is determined at birth and remains so even one has successfully undergone a sexual reassingment surgery.
+It also ruled that marriages involving transgender are invalid.
+However, this ruling is not legally binding as it was not gazetted under any law.

 In 1993, Kelantan passed Syariah Criminal Code (II) Enactment 1993 that stipulated the implementation of hudud law, including for same-sex sexual acts.
 However, following backlash by Sisters in Islam and letter to then Prime Minister, Mahathir Mohammad, the code remains unenforceable.
 In 2015, Kelantan re-enacted this shariah criminal code so that non-Muslims are fully exempt from the law, however its provisions are still unenforceable due to the limits set by Act 355.